-Over the years I’ve seen too many AdWords accounts setup in a way that makes me sad and inevitably becomes the reason why businesses AdWords campaigns have remained unprofitable.
-You can optimise your landing pages as much as you like but if you want to generate the highest possible ROI from your AdWords campaigns then you need to consider Quality Score.
+Over the years I’ve seen too many Google Ads accounts set up in a way that makes me sad and inevitably becomes the reason why businesses Google Ads campaigns have remained unprofitable.
+You can optimise your landing pages as much as you like but if you want to generate the highest possible ROI from your Google Ads campaigns then you need to consider Quality Score.

 There are multiple factors that Google considers when determining your Quality Score.
 According to Google, they are as follows: